httpwg/http-extensions/draft-ietf-httpbis-unprompted-auth.md

 ## Signature {#signature}

-The "Signature" HTTP Authentication Scheme uses asymmetric cyptography.
+The "Signature" HTTP Authentication Scheme uses asymmetric cryptography.
 User agents possess a user ID and a public/private key pair, and origin servers maintain a mapping of authorized user IDs to their associated public keys.
 When using this scheme, the "u", "p", and "s" parameters are REQUIRED.
 The TLS keying